-Applicants must be juniors or seniors, have a 2.75 or higher grade point average, and must receive a recommendation from a member of the spanish department.
+Applicants must be juniors or seniors, have a 2.75 or higher grade point average, and must receive a recommendation from a member of the Spanish department.

 Students will study the Spanish language intensively, will take a course in Latin American history and culture, and will be involved in a service experience.
-For further information and application forms consult Ms. Edna Greenway in the Spanish Department.
+For further information and application forms consult Mr. Roland Hoksbergen, Economics Department, or Mr. Henry Hoeks.